usaid-cs/yesterday-i-learned/life.md

 1. [shitty link] [It is not illegal to ask interviewees if they have been *convicted* of a crime](http://www.omgfacts.com/lists/21015/If-You-re-Asked-Any-Of-These-8-Questions-In-A-Job-Interview-You-Don-t-Have-To-Answer), but illegal to ask if they have been *arrested*.
 1. The story of a 17yo man and [his encounter with a girl called Monica](http://www.reddit.com/r/AskReddit/comments/258w8s/what_is_a_story_you_have_been_dying_to_tell/chex9eq); accept challenges from strangers
 1. *Parroting* is a lazy technique that repeats a term from the last sentence the other person said. followed by a question mark.
 It is a bailout method that keeps the conversation going without contributing anything to it.
 "I watched Westworld last night.
 It was amazing."
 "Westworld?"
+1. Don't take your fucking phones out on a wedding.
+The place is already professionally recorded, and your stupid phones are in the way.